Megan Gunnar

 If you are a prospective graduate student who is interested in working with Dr. Gunnar, click here to review her advising expectations.
 This advising document outlines what you can expect from Dr. Gunnar as an advisor/mentor and provides an overview of Dr. Gunnar's expectations of students.
 Expectations for both the child psychology Ph.D. program at the University of Minnesota and the Gunnar Laboratory for Developmental Psychobiology Research can be found here.

-Please note that Dr. Gunnar is phasing into retirement.
-She is no longer taking on new Ph.D. students as their primary advisor but is available to co-advise.
+Dr. Gunnar is phasing into retirement and is no longer taking new Ph.D. students either as primary or co-advisor.

 Shonkoff, J.P., Boyce, W.T., Bush, N., Gunnar, M.R., Hensch, T., Levitt, P., Meaney,M.J., Nelson, C.A., Slopen, N., Williams, D., Silveria, P.P. (in press).
 Translating the Biology of Adversity and Resilience into New Measures for Pediatric Practice.
 Pediatrics.
 10;e2021054493.doi: 10.1542/peds.2021-054493